CoffeeStraw/PyonFX/docs/tutorials/first_steps/03_time_and_space.md

 io.open_aegisub()
 ```

-In the preview, you'll see your 9 new lines, each rendered as following:
+In the preview, you'll see your 9 new lines, each rendered as follows:

 ![Nine Alignment Sequence](imgs/time_and_space_nine_alignment_sequence.png)